Zach McKinstry Player Props: Tigers vs. Brewers

 Brewers Pitching Rankings

+- The 7.7 strikeouts per nine innings put together by the Brewers pitching staff ranks 27th in MLB.

-- The Brewers have a 3.50 team ERA that ranks eighth among all MLB pitching staffs.
+- The Brewers have a 3.52 team ERA that ranks seventh across all league pitching staffs.

-- Brewers pitchers combine to give up 25 total home runs at a clip of 1.1 per game (to rank 14th in baseball).
+- The Brewers rank 13th in baseball in home runs surrendered (26 total, 1.1 per game).

-- The Brewers will send Lauer (3-1) to make his fifth start of the season.
-He is 3-1 with a 4.30 ERA and 19 strikeouts through 23 2/3 innings pitched.
+- Peralta makes the start for the Brewers, his fifth of the season.
+He is 2-2 with a 3.97 ERA and 23 strikeouts in 22 2/3 innings pitched.

-- In his last appearance on Wednesday, the lefty went 7 2/3 innings against the Seattle Mariners, allowing two earned runs while surrendering four hits.
+- In his most recent appearance on Saturday against the Boston Red Sox, the right-hander went 5 2/3 innings, giving up four earned runs while surrendering five hits.

+- In four games this season, the 26-year-old has put up a 3.97 ERA and 9.1 strikeouts per nine innings, while giving up a batting average of .233 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.